EricZinda/Perplexity/docs/pxHowTo/pxHowTo20ImplementAPredication.md

                └─ _large_a_1(e2,x3)
 ~~~

-In summary: The solver maps each predication in the tree to a Python function and calls it.
+In summary: The backtracking solver maps each predication in the tree to a Python function and calls it.
 A `State` object is used to track the current value of all MRS variables (such as `x3`) as the solver goes through this process. `State` always has the current value of all MRS variables *and* the state of the software that the natural language interface is being built for.
 Each program that uses Perplexity derives an object from `State` to allow predications to interact with the program.

 The rest of this section describes how to write these predication functions and how to interact with the `state` object.

 ### Predication Function Arguments
-The ERG predication for "file" from the above example is:
+Perplexity comes preinstalled and configured to use the DELPH-IN English grammar called the ["English Resource Grammar"](https://https://delph-in.github.io/docs/erg/ErgTop/) or "ERG.
+The ERG predication generated for "file" in the above MRS is:
 ~~~
 _file_n_of(x3,i8)
 ~~~